 Whoever penned Kyrgyzstan as “the most beautiful country in the world” was no genius.
 A couple of weeks in the mountain nation and you’d think just the same.
 For years, it has escaped the prying eyes of tourists, barring a few backpackers traversing the silk route.
-With ever-improving air connectivity, easier visas, and advent of travel blogging – the cat is out of the bag.
+With ever-improving air connectivity, easier visas, and the advent of travel blogging – the cat is out of the bag.
 A journey to Kyrgyzstan maybe physically tiring but the astounding natural beauty and its uniquely diverse culture will secure a place in your heart forever.

 However, planning a trip to Kyrgyzstan isn’t quite as easy as packing your bags and leaving (although that will definitely be an exciting adventure).
 This mini-guide will (hopefully) prepare you as best as possible.